 Many medications designed to aid sleep are habit forming.
 Such drugs often have impactful side effects as well.

-How to Improve Senior Sleep Patterns
+How to Help Seniors Create Healthy Sleep Patterns